Migraine – When to See a Doctor?

 - Severe nausea and vomiting

-You should also consider seeing a neurologist if you
+You should also consider seeing a migraine specialist doctor in Hyderabad if you:

-- Have headache due to severe head injury or after having a severe fall or accident
+- Have a headache due to severe head injury or after having a severe fall or accident

 - Develop a new headache which was hitherto not present